Sri Venkateswara College: Governance

-The college was established and is run by Tirumala Tirupati Devasthanams(TTD), a board which organizes the temple of Tirupati in Andhra Pradesh.
+The college was established and is run by Tirumala Tirupati Devasthanams(TTD), a board which organises the temple of Tirupati in Andhra Pradesh.
 Public involvement in the affairs of the college is through nomination of people from various walks of public life to its Governing Body as per provisions of statute 30(1)(c)(i) of Delhi University Act, 1922.
 Management of various activities of the college is supervised by the Principal through designated committees.
 Monitoring of the affairs of the college is done by its Governing Body, Academic Council & Executive Council of the University of Delhi.

 The Governing Body of the college consist of the following: